 Income tax relief

-Claim 30% income tax relief on investments of up to £1 million with option to carry back to previous tax year.
+Claim 30% income tax relief on EIS investments of up to £1 million per tax year (or £2 million with knowledge intensive companies) with option to carry back to previous tax year.

 Defer capital gains tax

-On unlimited capital gains for up to three years before, or up to one year after, the date of the investment into the underlying companies.
+On unlimited capital gains for up to three years before, or up to one year after, the date of the investment into EIS-qualifying companies.

 Inheritance tax relief

-On shares owned for two years or more (so long as shares are held at death).
+On shares owned for two years or more (as long as shares are held at death).
+The amount a shareholder can invest in an approved EIS fund for inheritance tax relief purposes is unlimited.

-Up to 45% loss relief against income or capital gains.
+Up to 45% loss relief against income tax or capital gains tax if your EIS shares are disposed of at a loss.

 Your capital is at risk and you may not get back the full amount you invested.
 EIS investments are long term and high risk.
 Tax reliefs are subject to change and depend on personal circumstances.
 If you're unsure about your tax status you should seek advice from a financial adviser.
 Please read full details of the risks here.